soooji/react-native-drag-gesture-animated/README.md

         <View></View>
 </Slide>
 ```
 You can add your slides as children of Slide component.
 For example in the top instance we have three slides.
-(View)
 In addition you can edit default props in Slider.js.
 I will handle customization of these features in the next version :
 - [X] custom animation Easing